perak/meteor-xmlkit/README.md

 XML = npm.require("node_xslt");
 ```

-You don't need to include any npm packages, just use XSLT and XML objects in your program.
+(You don't need to include any npm packages, just use XSLT and XML objects in your program)